-Married With Children (season 10 and 11)
+Married With Children (seasons 10 and 11)

 Art Director (Production Designer): Richard Improta